The Marvelous Land Of Oz

 altogether from Glinda were much improved.

-is no hurry," thought Mombi.
-"I will wait awhile and enjoy the
+there is no hurry," thought Mombi.
+"I will wait awhile and

 humiliation